agroce/tstl/README.md

 pool: <int> 10

-# A pool is a set of values we'll produce or need in testing.
+# A pool is a set of values we'll produce (and need) in testing.
 # We need some integers, and we'll let TSTL produce up to 10 of them.
+# The name is a variable name, basically, but often will be like a
+# type name, showing how the value is used.

 <int> := 0
 <int> += 4